For those new to the Order of the Arrow please click on the button in the menu titled the Ordeal to learn more about the induction process.

 Things to Know:

-- YOU MUST ATTEND A LODGE INDUCTION WEEKEND WITHIN ONE YEAR OF BEING ELECTED INTO THE ORDER OF THE ARROW.
+YOU MUST ATTEND A LODGE INDUCTION WEEKEND WITHIN 18 months OF BEING ELECTED INTO THE ORDER OF THE ARROW.
 IF YOU FAIL TO COMPLETE THE INDUCTION IN A YEAR, YOU WILL HAVE TO BE RE-ELECTED BY YOUR PEERS.

 New Ordeal Candidate?
 Read our FAQ!